vighneshiyer/vighneshiyer.com/content/personal/fun_things/cocktails/index.md

 ## Equipment

-First, there is some basic equipment that you need, that I wish I had from the start.
+There is some basic bar equipment that you need that I wish I had from the start.
 Just buy these things.

 - *Large ice cube tray*: I liked these Tovolo "King Cube" silicon trays ([Amazon link](https://www.amazon.com/dp/B01LXF6H2Y))
 - *Regular ice cube tray*: I bought some "no-spill" trays from OXO ([Amazon link](https://www.amazon.com/dp/B007U256D2?ref=ppx_yo2ov_dt_b_fed_asin_title&th=1))
 - *Jigger*: There are 2 major varieties (double-ended and angled).
 You need to be able to measure volumes from 1/4oz to 2oz.
 I think the angled jiggers are way easier to use at home with less spillage than the double-ended kind.
 I like this one from OXO ([Amazon link](https://www.amazon.com/dp/B00B6LUAPW)).
 - *Rocks Glasses*: Of course you need glasses to serve cocktails in.
 Of all the varieties, I find [rocks glasses](en.wikipedia.org/wiki/Old_fashioned_glass) to be the most versatile, albeit not the prettiest.
 I bought these ones from Anchor Hocking ([Amazon link](https://www.amazon.com/dp/B00BC3MI5O)).
 [Coupes](https://en.wikipedia.org/wiki/Champagne_glass#Coupe) or [nick and noras](https://en.wikipedia.org/wiki/Nick_%26_Nora_(glass)) would be good next additions.
 - *Citrus juicer*: These are cheap, just get any one.
-I want to try the Barfly Large Manual Juicer sometime ([Amazon link](https://www.amazon.com/Barfly-Large-Manual-Juicer-Aluminum/dp/B0B14PYCRF))
+I want to try the Barfly Large Manual Juicer sometime ([Amazon link](https://www.amazon.com/Barfly-Large-Manual-Juicer-Aluminum/dp/B0B14PYCRF)).
 - *Mixing tin*: There are also cocktail mixing glasses, but I prefer a stainless steel mixing vessel.
 I have this one from American Metalcraft ([Amazon link](https://www.amazon.com/dp/B09QQQGTWY)).
 - *Hawthorne Strainer*: This OXO one is good ([Amazon link](https://www.amazon.com/dp/B0000DAQ93))
 - *Cobbler shaker*: There are also Boston shakers, but a cobbler shaker is far easier to use at home.
 I got this one from OXO ([Amazon link](https://www.amazon.com/dp/B07JW89TC3)).
 If I was OK spending $60 on this, I would buy the [YETI one](https://www.yeti.com/drinkware/barware/cocktail-shaker-20oz.html).
 - *Fine mesh strainer*: I have a 3" strainer from OXO ([Amazon link](https://www.amazon.com/OXO-Grips-3-Inch-Strainer-Multicolor/dp/B001713L84))
 - *Bar spoon*: Just get some cheap bar spoons, the exact model doesn't matter.
 - *Corkscrew*: You need to be able to pull corks.
-Buy whatever is within your budget - these are all kind of the same.
+Buy whatever is within your budget &mdash; these are all kind of the same.
 - *Toothpicks*: The poor man's version of the fancy cocktail pick.
-Often too short to place over the rim of a glass
+Unfortunately, they are often too short to place over the rim of a glass.
   - *Cocktail picks*: A substantial upgrade
 - *Cooler*: I use an insulated bag to hold all my ice and cold liquors, but a proper hard-case insulated cooler would be better.